 Abstract:

-As a widespread mesoscale physical process/phenomenon in the oceans, eddies have an important impact on the transport of matter and energy, which in turn regulate regional hydrodynamic and biogeochemical processes and exhibit significant ecological effects.
-This study analyzed the characteristics of cyclonic and anticyclonic eddies in the northeastern South China Sea using temperature, salinity, nutrient, and Chlorophyll
+As a widespread physical process/phenomenon in the oceans, eddies play an important role in the transport of matter and energy, thereby regulating regional hydrodynamic and biogeochemical processes and exhibiting significant ecological effects.
+This study utilized data collected in the summer of 2020 from the northeastern South China Sea, including temperature, salinity, dissolved oxygen (DO), nutrients, Chlorophyll

 a (Chl

-a) data obtained during the summer in 2020, coupled with the sea level anomaly (SLA) and surface geostrophic current data, to investigate the impacts of cyclonic and anticyclonic eddies on the distributions of nutrient and Chl
+a), sea level anomaly (SLA) and surface geostrophic currents, to analyze the characteristics of cyclonic and anticyclonic eddies in this region and explore their impacts and mechanisms on nutrient and Chl

-a, as well as the underlying controlling mechanisms.
-The results show that the eddy activities in the northeastern South China Sea are obvious, with a cyclonic eddy and an anticyclonic eddy in the southwest of Taiwan Island (near 118°E, 21°N) and the northeast of the Xisha Islands (near 115°E, 19°N), respectively.
-The distributions of SLA and surface geostrophic currents also demonstrate the occurrence of this pair of eddies.
-At the same time, a pair of cyclonic and anticyclonic eddies also occurs in the central part of the investigated area (near 116°30ʹE, 19°30ʹN).
-The temperature, salt and density layers in the area affected by the eddies have a clear tendency to rise (cyclonic eddies) or fall (anticyclonic eddies), and the changes in the distribution of dissolved oxygen (DO) and nutrient in typical sections further indicate the existence of the eddies.
-Cyclonic eddies can transport nutrient-rich waters from the lower layer upward, thus promoting primary production and increasing Chl
+a distributions.
+The results show that the eddy activity in the northeastern South China Sea is highly dynamic.
+A cyclonic eddy and an anticyclonic eddy are identified in the southwest of Taiwan Island (near 118°E, 21°N) and the northeast of the Xisha Islands (near 115°E, 19°N), respectively, with their occurrences further corroborated by the distributions of SLA and surface geostrophic currents.
+A pair of cyclonic and anticyclonic eddies is also observed near the central survey area (near 116°30ʹE, 19°30ʹN).
+The thermocline, halocline, pycnocline, and subsurface high-salinity water within eddy-influenced zones exhibit distinct uplift (cyclonic eddies) or subsidence (anticyclonic eddies).
+Vertical distribution of dissolved oxygen (DO) and nutrient gradients on representative cross-sections further confirm the presence of these eddies.
+Additionally, eddies corresponded well with patchy high/low-value zones of hydrographic parameters, DO, and nutrients in horizontal distributions.
+Cyclonic eddies promote upward transport of nutrient-rich deep waters into the euphotic zone, enhancing primary production and increasing Chl

-a level and a deepening of the SCM.
-The analysis also pointed out that there were some variations in the depth and concentration of the subsurface nitrite maximum under the influence of the eddies, and its position was generally consistent with the SCM, which tended to be elevated and shifted downward within the cyclonic and anticyclonic eddies, respectively, which could serve as an indicator of eddy occurrence to some extent.
-In addition, the Chl
+a level and deepening the SCM layer.
+The study also reveals that there were some variations in the depth and magnitude of the subsurface nitrite maximum under eddy influence, aligning with the SCM trends (shallowing in cyclonic eddies and deepening in anticyclonic eddies), suggesting its potential utility as an indicator of eddy occurrence.
+In addition, high Chl